July 3rd, 2017

 Recommended Blog: How to Import Lotus Notes To Thunderbird Flawlessly

 Any IBM Lotus Notes database consists of the following files:

-As mentioned earlier, each of these files contain specific data pertaining to specific aspects of IBM Lotus Notes.
+As mentioned earlier, each of these files contains specific data pertaining to specific aspects of IBM Lotus Notes.
 Now let us study in brief about some of these files.

 Names.nsf is without doubt one of the most important IBM Notes database files and it stores Contacts in IBM Notes.
 Installing IBM Notes in the machine creates Names.nsf (also known as Address Book) on both client and server database files.